acritelli/tutorials/Packaging_your_software_using_RPM.md

 ```

-*This is a nice shorcut to prepare your rpmbuild sandbox, tar your files after they got compiled with make and then package them using 'rpmbuild' command.
+*This is a convenient shorcut to prepare your rpmbuild sandbox, tar your files after they got compiled with make and then package them using 'rpmbuild' command.
 Freel free to call and see what it happens. (```make rpm```)*

+I showed you first *what commands and tools can be used to generate the RPM* files but now is time to show you *how to write* the RPM spec file...

 ## Creating a spec file for jdumper tools